defiant00/dnd/README.md

 Prisoners here are those who have specific debts that they can pay off by working for the town.
 Vinlor and Yessira Freewind stand accused of stealing food, a number of chickens (5+), a couple goats, and a pig.
 A prisoner is valued at 20g a month.
 Vinlor and Yessira were to be imprisoned for 3 months to pay off the debt, but were broken out(?) after less than 2.

-[guard] will attempt to line his pockets by quoting a higher amount.
+**Orne** will attempt to line his pockets by quoting a higher amount.
 Their debt was 120g, but even with them having worked off half of it, he will say that to clear what is owed will be 160g + 50g for disrespecting the law

+After talking for a minute another guard should report in, at which point Orne should be all, "Actually, how about this.
+You all look capable enough, and I could use a bit of help.
+How about 100g and you help me with my 'problem'.
+See, with this drum festival, students like to get in a bit of mischief.
+There's been talks of something big - some sort of prank on the headmaster himself.
+Now we're a bit busy here, what with the festival and all, so what would you lot say to staking out his office for us, keeping any eye on things tonight?"

+Human male        Abul
+Halfling male     Halamin
+Halfling female   Safira
+Tabaxi female     Riddle
+Gnome female      Tifalys

+Small group walks by, talking excitedly about the festival.
+Group of 5 walks by, talking and joking and playing music and casually looking for anyone near the office.
+Same group of 5 walk by again later, instruments out, playing (quite well) and inviting others to join them.
+  Should invite the party to join them.
+A 'whump' sound from around the corner, and there's a glowing line on the wall leading to storage room next to the office.
+That room is locked, and the door is around the corner as well.
+Also try and have someone act tipsy and invite the group to party.
+Cause small noises or other distractions.
+If they get just a moment, cause an arcane glyph to appear on the door's lock (doesn't actually mean anything) Last resort, cause whispers and then all the lights go out nearby.

+If they manage to get in, there will be separate shenanigans to attempt to get back out without being seen.
+Although less immediately concerned since at that point they've played their prank.

+Attempt:
+  stealthy (elven cloak), try and lockpick the door flip all the books upside down magically color things attach the desk to the ceiling

+office:
+  nice big wooden desk
+  glass and wood display case with instruments
+    a very fine lute, with some sort of enchantment layered rugs, and a number of thick tapestries along the walls in specific symmetrical patters for sound deadening

 Moonrest